-Those activities directly related to providing evaluation and/or treatment to individual sex offenders, e.g. face-to-face therapy, report writing, administration, scoring and interpretation of tests; participation on case management teams of the type described in these Standards and Guidelines; and clinical supervision of therapists treating sex offenders.
+Child Contact Assessment: A comprehensive evaluation conducted by a SOMB approved evaluator to individual sex offenders, e.g. face-to-face therapy, report writing, administration, scoring and interpretation of tests; participation on case management teams of the type described in these Standards and Guidelines; and clinical supervision of therapists treating sex offenders.